 - When NACUBO schedules a meal for which it must guarantee a number of attendees and for which it assumes the cost, meals taken elsewhere are not reimbursable.

 - Individuals who pay for group meals must list the names of the persons for whom the meals are paid.
-If an individual anticipates that the cost of a group meal will exceed the above limits, they should speak with their respective EMT member in advance of the event.
+If an individual anticipates that the cost of a group meal will exceed the above limits, they should speak with their respective NACUBO vice president in advance of the event.

 NACUBO will reimburse reasonable business expenses for telephone and/or internet connection during travel days.
 For long distance calling, avoid the high cost of direct hotel services whenever possible by using an alternate method (personal calling plan, prepaid calling card, or cell phone).

 - Baggage service, up to a maximum of $5 dollars per day, and similar expenses are reimbursable.